rail-berkeley/rlkit/README.md

 Choose the appropriate `.yml` file for your system.
 These Anaconda environments use MuJoCo 1.5 and gym 0.10.5.
 You'll need to [get your own MuJoCo key](https://www.roboti.us/license.html) if you want to use MuJoCo.

+3. If you plan on running the Skew-Fit experiments or the HER example with the Sawyer environment, then you need to install [multiworld](https://github.com/vitchyr/multiworld).

 DISCLAIMER: the mac environment has only been tested without a GPU.